Angular pair-of-pants decompositions of complex varieties: Introduction

 In our first main theorem, we show that this map is a homotopy equivalence.

 \begin{maintheorem} Let $Z \subset (\CC^{\times})^n$ be a very affine linear space.
 Then the \emph{angle map}

 is a homotopy equivalence from $Z$ onto its image $\Theta := \ang(Z)$. \end{maintheorem}

 For instance, let $Z=V(1+x+y+z)\subset (\CC^{\times})^{3}$.
 This is isomorphic to complement of four generic hyperplanes in $\mathbb{P}^{2}$.
-The (completed) angle set $\Theta$ can be found in \Cref{fig:AngleSetHypersurface3Dv2}.
+The (completed) angle set $\Theta$ can be found in Figure \ref{fig:AngleSetHypersurface3Dv2}.
 From this result, one easily obtains the fact that $Z$ is homotopy equivalent to the $2$-skeleton of $\mathbb{R}^{3}/2\pi\ZZ^{3}$, a well-known result by Hattori \cite{Hattori75}.

 \begin{remark} Note that the tropical variety of a very affine linear variety $Z$ is a polyhedral fan, and thus contractible.
 In other words, the topological information carried by the radii of the coordinates is trivial.
-Moreover, the contractibility remains true even when the coefficients of the linear equations depend on a parameter\footnote{Note for instance that the tropicalization of $y^2=x^3+1$ is contractible, but we can degenerate this variety towards a semistable variety using $y^2=x^3+(1-t)x^2+t$ to obtain non-trivial topological information.} $t$.
-It is thus natural to expect that the angle set contains all the topological information, which is indeed the case as stated in \Cref{thm:A}.
-Note that the underlying matroid in general is not enough to capture the topology, see \cite{Rybnikov11}. \end{remark}
+Moreover, the contractibility remains true even when the coefficients of the linear equations depend on a parameter, see \cite[Theorem 2.9]{Speyer08}.
+It is thus natural to expect that the angle set contains all the topological information, which is indeed the case as stated in Theorem \ref{thm:A}.
+Note that the underlying ordinary matroid in general is not enough to capture the topology, see \cite{Rybnikov11}.
+In the language of matroids over ordered blueprints and hyperfields as in \cite{BL21} and \cite{BB19} however, we can then interpret our result as follows: the associated matroid over the \emph{phase hyperfield} recovers the topology of the complement.
+See \cite{AD19} for more on these types of matroids. \end{remark}

 To prove this theorem, we first make an initial observation.
 The fibers of the angle map are polyhedral and thus convex.
 In particular, they are contractible.
 One would now like to use the Smale-Vietoris theorem \cite{SmaleVietoris57} to conclude that the angle map $\mathrm{ang}(\cdot)$ is a homotopy equivalence.
 Unfortunately, the angle map is not proper, so we cannot use this result.
 Moreover, a modification of this theorem in general does not work for non-proper maps of semialgebraic sets.
 Indeed, consider the map $Z=V(x(xy-1))\subset \mathbb{R}^{2}\to \mathbb{R}$ given by $(x,y)\mapsto y$.
 Its fibers are polyhedra and thus contractible.
 However, $Z$ has three components and $\RR$ only one, so these spaces are not homotopy equivalent.